 - Are aimed at the general public rather than at other people with lived experience.

-What we can't publish on
+What we can't publish

-- Mental health systems and policy
+- Mental health treatment, systems or policy

 What happens once you've sent your blog?

 - We may edit your blog for clarity or to remove triggering content, but we will always share any edits with you before we publish